aurangzaib/CarND-Unscented-Kalman-Filter-Project/README.md

 - In case of UKF, the covariance matrix remains realistic by performing consistency check using NIS

-The video below shows results of UKF:
+The video (GIF) below shows results of UKF:

 ![Results](result-ukf.gif)